Parichamuttukali: Performance

 The songs sung during performances begin with a tribute to God and then moves to focus on another Christian topic.
 These often include praises of saints popular in Kerala such as St. George and St. Sebastian, among others.
 In modern performances, the Asan or chief is either singing outside of the circle as the dancers process around a Nilavilakku, a brass oil lamp traditional in southern India.
 Parichamuttu kali emphasizes a radial symmetry as the dancers process about the center point of the circle.
 The songs used in these Syrian Christian dances often have a very subtle western influence while retaining a traditional folkish tune.

-Current situation
+Modern day

 Currently both Parichamuttukali and Margamkali are included in the State Youth Festival of Kerala.
 This makes these art forms a competitive item in the Four-tier system (i.e. School, Sub District, Revenue and State level) Youth festival.
-The most popular locations for this dance as of 2013 are Kerala's southern districts of Kottayam and Ernakulam as well as Malappuram in the north.
+The most popular locations for this dance as of 2013 are Kerala's southern districts of Kottayam and Ernakulam, and Malappuram in the north.